dashingsoft/pyarmor/README.md

 - **armv7 and x86**: Around 2023-06-01
 - **Other architectures**: On request

-Users of versions prior to 8.0 should read the [Import Notes][import-notes] section to decide whether to upgrade Pyarmor.
+Users of versions prior to 8.0 should read the [Import Notes][important-notes] section to decide whether to upgrade Pyarmor.

 Each major version comes with a separate changelog file, detailing fixed issues, new features, and compatibility issues between different versions.